SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-04-07-org-python.md

   (conda-env-activate "base"))
 ```

-If you have Anaconda installed on a custom path, as I do, you'd have to add these 3 `setq` in the `:config` section.
+If you have Anaconda installed on a custom path, as I do, you'd have to add these `setq` lines in the `:config` section.
 Also, there is no point in activating environment if Emacs is somehow already lauched in an environment.

 That'll give us Jupyter from a base conda environment.

-### virtualenv {#virtualenv}

-TODO
+If you use plain virtual environment, you can use [virtualenvwrapper.el](https://github.com/porterjamesj/virtualenvwrapper.el), which is similar in its design to conda.el (or, rather, the other way round).

 ### Switching an environment {#switching-an-environment}

-However, as you may have noticed, `emacs-jupyter` will always use the Python kernel found on startup.
+However, as you will notice rather soon, `emacs-jupyter` will always use the Python kernel found on startup.
 So if you switch to a new environment, the code will still be ran in the old one, which is not too convinient.

-Fortunately, to fix that we have only to refresh the jupyter kernelspecs:
+Fortunately, to fix that we have only to force the refresh of Jupyter kernelspecs:

 ```emacs-lisp
 (defun my/jupyter-refresh-kernelspecs ()